-Enjoy this slow cooker/Instant Pot buffalo chicken chili recipe alone (with plenty of toppings!) or with a side (or two) of your choice, including:
+Enjoy this buffalo chicken chili recipe alone, with plenty of toppings or with a side of your choice, including:

-- Bread: Cornbread is a classic side dish for chili.
+- Bread: Cornbread or cornbread muffins is a classic side dish for chili.

-- Potato: Serve spooned over mashed potatoes or low carb mashed cauliflower.
+- Potato: Serve spooned over mashed potatoes or cauliflower mashed potatoes recipe.

 - Grains: You might also enjoy it with rice or quinoa.
 Use cauliflower rice for a lower-carb option.